San Jose City Hall: Current city hall

 In 2011, the city sold the former Civic Center city hall to Santa Clara County for $10,000,000 to settle a $62,900,000 county lawsuit against the city for unpaid bills.

 Starbucks planned to open a café at the complex but pulled out in 2014 amid debate over whether the city should enforce living wage rules at the location.
-In 2015, the United States Patent and Trademark Office opened a 35194 sqft Silicon Valley satellite office in a part of the west wing building of City Hall that had until then been vacant.
+In 2015, the United States Patent and Trademark Office opened a 35194 sqft Silicon Valley satellite office in a part of the west wing building of City Hall that had previously been occupied by the Human Resources Department (who were relocated to the main Tower building).
 The office includes patent examiners and Patent Trial and Appeal Board judges.

 On November 19, 2024, the rotunda was rededicated as the Janet Gray Hayes Rotunda in honor of San Jose's former mayor, the first woman mayor of a major U.S. city.